 All prices quoted include data connection and utility costs, i.e. costs for water, heating and lighting, and core possessions insurance.

-Refund of prepayment
+Refund of advance rent payment

 The arrangements for payment can be found here.
 Although payment for the year is due in advance, you can pay in three or four instalments according to the length of your contract.
 The exact amount due and the payment date is stated on your accommodation contract, or you can obtain details from the Student Accommodation Office by emailing email@example.com.